garnoth/pkclient/README.md

 Now the pkclient should be able to locate the private and public when asked by WireGuard.

-## Getting the Curve25519 Public key
+## Retriving the Curve25519 Public key
-Extracting the public key from the HSM, in order to share it with a WireGuard peer is a little tricky.
+WireGuard-HSM will print the public key found on the HSM on start-up but you can also load the pkclient module manually and call the function
+(it's work in progress to add a commandline option to dump this key)

-Public keys for curve25519 are a little funny, WireGuard represents them as pure 32 byte base64-encoded strings.
+Public keys for curve25519 are a little different, WireGuard represents them as pure 32 byte base64-encoded strings.
 OpenSSL and the pkcs11-tool will save them in PEM format which has a short ASN.1 header before the actual key.
 WireGuard doesn't know what to do with the header if it gets it.

 ### Automated method